How to Makeover an Existing Fireplace to look like stone using a product called AirStone.

 5. For a wall installation you may not need corner stones, but for my fireplace I needed them to go around the inner edge.
 AirStone has a “Class A” fire rating and is safe to use around typical fireplaces.

 When I got to the sides of the fireplace, I applied the corner pieces first and then added the rest of the stones to fill the sides, cutting to vary the length of each.
 When the front was covered, I added stones to the inside corner to make them even.
 You can see this in the last photo of the post.

 6. When I did this fireplace the stones were made differently then they are now.
-Cutting the stones is as easy as cutting a crusty French baguette, but instead of a bread knife you use a hacksaw with a new blade.
+Cutting the stones was as easy as cutting a crusty French baguette, but instead of a bread knife, I used a hacksaw with a new blade.
 This is not the case anymore, you will need a powered saw with a very sharp, smooth cutting blade.

 7. Use a pencil to mark the size stone you need.